 Rachel Wang

 Rachel Wang, is the Creative Director of award-winning digital project 1000 Londoners.
-Listen to Rachel share stories and discover insights that she has learnt from filming a least one short documentary a week since 2014.
+Listen to Rachel share stories and discover insights that she has learnt from filming one short documentary a week since 2014.

 Rachel is the founder of Chocolate Films, a leading digital content agency for galleries and museums in the UK and Europe.
 She is a trustee of the National Portrait Gallery and is on the UK Council of the Creative Industries Federation.